 Since 1958, Tualatin Hills Park Foundation has served the greater Beaverton community by leading philanthropic activities that support projects and programs run by Tualatin Hills Park & Recreation District (THPRD).
 The Foundation is a recognized charitable non-profit organization.

-The Foundation’s charge is to ensure that every person living within THPRD boundaries is able to use the district’s facilities and programs.
+The Foundation’s charge is to ensure that every person living within THPRD boundaries is able to use the districts's facilities and programs.
 It provides resources for projects the district cannot fund, making the impossible possible and accelerating projects that would otherwise lack funding.

 The Foundation is proud to introduce Access For All, an initiative the Foundation is undertaking in coordination with THPRD to expand inclusive and unifying recreational activities for all members of our community, including:

 In 2019, to increase the scope and reach of the Access For All Initiative, the Foundation hired an Executive Director, Eileen Kravetz, to work with the Board of Trustees.
 Working together, we want to expand community partnerships and funding opportunities.
 Contact Eileen Kravetz at email@example.com if you are interested in learning more.

 Albert Musick, an attorney for Tualatin Hills Park & Recreation District (THPRD), established Tualatin Hills Park Foundation in 1958 as a non-profit organization dedicated to ensuring that THPRD would become a permanent legacy for future generations.

 The first trustees were Elsie J. Stuhr (founder of THPRD), Virginia Robinson, and James Sare.